 Other types of arthritis include the following:

-The second most common form of arthritis, rheumatoid arthritis is thought to affect more than 400,000 people in the UK.
+The second most common form of arthritis, rheumatoid arthritis is thought to affect more than 400,000 people in the UK (iv).
 It causes pain, swelling and stiffness in the joints, and is classed as an autoimmune disease, since it’s caused by the immune system attacking one or more joints.

 Ankylosing spondylitis, a form of arthritis is an inflammatory condition that most commonly affects the spine (though other parts of the body can be affected, including the eyes, joints and tendons).
 It’s also more common in men than women.

-Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Arthritis Research UK, up to one person in every 25 may be affected).
+Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Versus Arthritis, up to one person in every 25 may be affected (v)).